isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-What about a sockets that won't close?
+What about a socket that won't close?
 A destructor, close, or cleanup operation [should never fail](#Rc-dtor-fail).
 If it does nevertheless, we have a problem that has no really good solution.
 For starters, the writer of a destructor does not know why the destructor is called and cannot "refuse to act" by throwing an exception.
 See [discussion](#Sd-never-fail).